A LETTER FROM OUR CLINIC DIRECTOR

 Provide hand sanitizer stations for all patients and employees

-Utilize front and back waiting rooms to provide distancing options of 6ft or greater
+Utilize minimal waiting room or waiting in car until appointment to provide distancing options of 6ft or greater

 Remove all the kids toys, tables and chairs; remove all magazines and shared, self-serve items